 Applications are reviewed every few weeks.
 You will be notified once your application has been accepted.

-Being an ALTE Institutional Affiliate is one of the pre-requisites to apply for ALTE Full/Associate Member status.
+Being an ALTE Associate Member is one of the pre-requisites to apply for ALTE Full Member status.

 In order to become an ALTE Full Member, institutions must produce language tests in an official language of the country where the institution is established.
 This includes both spoken and sign languages.